 1. What are Computer Skills

 Computer skills are the knowledge and abilities that allow you to use computers efficiently.
-Basic computer skills include: word processing software, access the Internet, manage files, or create presentations.
-Advanced computer skills include: accessing databases, advanced spreadsheets knowledge, and coding.
+Basic computer skills include: word processing software, managing files, or creating presentations.
+Advanced computer skills include: accessing databases, advanced spreadsheet knowledge, and coding.

 Computer skills comprise the vast majority of technical skills that companies desire from their employees.

 For example, a recent survey conducted by LinkedIn reveals that such skills as cloud and distributed computing, statistical analysis and data mining, data presentation, or marketing campaign management are among the top sought-after computer skills.
 Let's see in detail what the most important computer skills are.